Home > Digital technologies > Virtualisation, cloud, DevOps > Which cloud platform to choose: AWS, Azure or Google Cloud?

 Microsoft Azure

-For around fifteen years (2010 for Microsoft Azure), Microsoft has offered one of the broadest catalogs of services on the market, covering all service models.
+For the past fifteen years (2010 for Microsoft Azure), Microsoft has offered one of the broadest catalogues of services on the market, covering all service models.
 Its platform Microsoft Azure enables the deployment of IaaS virtual machines and PaaS platform components, and SaaS services will also be available via Microsoft 365, Microsoft Dynamics, Azure DevOps, Microsoft Intune, etc.

-Far from Microsoft's proprietary origins, the platforms are very open to open source solutions (Linux, PHP, MariaDB, etc.) as well as to the services of first-level partners (Citrix, RedHat, SAP, etc.) and second-level partners (Oracle, F5). , CheckPoint…).
+Far from Microsoft's proprietary origins, the platforms are very open to open source solutions (Linux, PHP, MariaDB, etc.) as well as services from first-tier partners (Citrix, RedHat, SAP, etc.) and second-tier partners (Oracle, F5, CheckPoint, etc.).

 Amazon AWS